 Einstein said that the most incomprehensible thing about the universe is that it is comprehensible.
 But was he right?
-Can the quantum theory of fields and Einstein's general theory of relativity, the two most accurate and successful theories in all of physics, be united into a single quantum theory of gravity? accurate and sense of the sense Reality)-debate these questions.
+Can the quantum theory of fields and Einstein's general theory of relativity, the two most accurate and successful theories in all of physics, be united into a single quantum theory of gravity?
+Can quantum and cosmos ever be combined?
+In The Nature of Space and Time, two of the world's most famous physicists-Stephen Hawking (A Brief History of Time) and Roger Penrose (The Road to Reality)-debate these questions